+Roles and Responsibilities

+Ad Hoc Champion Team Co-chairs

-- Articulate the project idea with the board and subsequently the ad hoc group when it is assembled. - Bring supporting information (where available) on the topic to present. - Lead discussions around the table with support from project managers. - Work with project managers to develop agendas and ensure assignment of responsibility for follow-up on decisions and actions from meetings. - Take the first run at drafting the SoO with support from project managers and input from the rest of the ad hoc group. - Present the SoO and updates to the board.
+Articulate the project idea with the board and subsequently the ad hoc group when it is assembled.
+Bring supporting information (where available) on the topic to present.
+Lead discussions around the table with support from project managers.
+Work with project managers to develop agendas and ensure assignment of responsibility for follow-up on decisions and actions from meetings.
+Take the first run at drafting the SoO with support from project managers and input from the rest of the ad hoc group.
+Present the SoO and updates to the board.
+Set a good example for effective meeting participation.
+Encourage the efforts of others on behalf of the group.
+Listen actively to the contributions of others.
+Summarize and test for consensus on group decisions.
+Work with project managers to develop agendas and ensure assignment of responsibility for follow-up on decisions and actions from meetings.
+Keep the meeting on schedule to complete the agenda.
+From time to time, request feedback on meeting process.
+Present draft documents and updates to the board.